 You'll be automatically redirected to the Incident Console once your incident is initiated in xMatters, or you can optionally return to the Incidents page to wait for your incident to be initiated.
 Once it appears in the Incidents list (you may need to manually refresh the page), click the incident summary to open it in the Incident Console.

-The default notification sent to resolvers about a new incident includes basic information about the incident such as its incident ID, summary, description, status, and severity.
+The default notification sent to resolvers about a new incident includes basic information about the incident such as its incident ID, summary, description, impacted services, status, and severity.
 The message also includes when the incident was initiated in xMatters and who opened it, as well as the "alerting path" which lets you know whether you were notified directly, as part of a group, or via subscription.

 The notification includes response options to "Accept" or "Escalate".
 If you accept, you'll be added as a resolver and have access to the Incident Console.
 If you escalate the request, xMatters notifies the next on-call resource to engage, if you were notified as part of a group.